TheArturthur/CoppermindScraper/Cosmere/Elantris (book).md

 Romanian rights to
 Hebrew rights to Silver Stars
 UK rights to Gollancz
-Bulgarian rights to Bard
+Bulgarian rights to Studio of A

 A tenth anniversary trade paperback edition, which includes new maps and illustrations and an updated [[Ars Arcanum\|Ars Arcanum]], was published in October 2015.

-## Awards
+## Cover Gallery
-Romantic Times Award, Best Epic Fantasy
+For a cover gallery of Elantris, see [[Elantris (book)/Covers\|/Covers]].
-Selected as Barnes & Noble Explorations' #1 Editor's Pick.
+## Interior Art
-SF Book Club selection
+For a gallery of the book's interior art, see [[Elantris (book)/Interior art\|/Interior art]].
 ## Trivia
 Elantris was written in a chapter triad system, rotating the primary viewpoints from Raoden to Sarene to Hrathen.
 Part 1 and Part 2 each contained 27 chapters, or 9 triads.
 The triad structure broke down in Part 3, which consisted of 9 chapters.

-## Cover Gallery
+## Awards
-For a cover gallery of Elantris, see [[Elantris (book)/Covers\|/Covers]].
+Romantic Times Award, Best Epic Fantasy
-## Interior Art
+Selected as Barnes & Noble Explorations' #1 Editor's Pick.
-For a gallery of the book's interior art, see [[Elantris (book)/Interior art\|/Interior art]].
+SF Book Club selection
-## Statistics
+## Statistical Analysis
 For a full statistical analysis, see [[Elantris (book)/Statistical analysis\|/Statistical analysis]].
 *Elantris* consists of one prologue, sixty-three chapters, one epilogue, and one postscript, reaching a total 201,372 word count.
 There are nine different unique point-of-view characters in a total of 122 POVs.